 (I’m not the only person I know who has an experience of asking for directions (in japanese), only to be told “I’m sorry, I don’t speak English” (also in Japanese))

 All of this is just here to say: I can be a bit sensitive when people here treat me differently.
 Obviously I am different, in a way, as I come from a completely different culture to 99%+ of people here.
-But it can get tiring when people assume things about me, or say things like “I thought western people liked…” as if all westerners are part of some dairy-enjoying, wearing-shoes-indoors hivemind, or listen to me say “I want to look for new jobs unrelated to English, and find ways to contribute to the local community”, pause for a moment, and write down “he wants to teach English”.
+But it can get tiring when people assume things about me, or say things like “I thought western people liked…” as if all westerners are part of some dairy-enjoying, wearing-shoes-indoors hivemind.
+Or when people listen to me say “I want to look for new jobs unrelated to English, and find ways to contribute to the local community”, pause for a moment, and write down “this man just cannot stop teaching English”.

 But Things Are Looking Up